Stars' Johns activated after missing 22 months

 Johns has been out since late in the 2017-18 season because of post-traumatic headaches.
 The Stars have said the condition isn't related to concussions.

-The 27-year-old Johns hasn't played since March 29, 2018, at the Wild.
+Johns, 27, hasn't played since March 29, 2018, at Minnesota.
 It was the last of a career-high 75 games in his third NHL season.
-Johns missed the last five games that year before sitting out all of last season as headaches persisted.
+Johns missed the final five games that year before sitting out all of last season as headaches persisted.

 He played two games on a conditioning assignment with the Texas Stars of the AHL before rejoining Dallas on Thursday.